kycbypass/Android-Phone-Bypass-KYC-verification---No-root-required/README.md

 # Android-Phone-Bypass-KYC-verification---No-root-required
 Need to verify your account online through browser or phone app?
-Bypass KYC verifications with Vol Cam tool.
+Bypass KYC verifications with Virtucam tool.
 Here we show you how you can browse online with your phone to verify you identity.

 https://youtu.be/1hL4FwmXgmU